 The effort to allocate resources and the administration of the allocation of resources is as old as the history of humankind residing communally.
-However, the academic discipline of American Public Administration is a comparatively new discipline, tracing its beginning to the late 1800's.
-From that time period to the present, the discipline of Public Administration has been linked, perhaps more than many others, to the ideological foundations of the American intergovernmental system.
-The major focus of any public administration program of quality has, and continues to be on the administration of resources with equity.
+However, the academic discipline of American Public Administration is a comparatively new discipline, tracing its beginning to the late 1800s.
+From that time to the present, the discipline of Public Administration has been linked, perhaps more than many others, to the ideological foundations of the American intergovernmental system.
+The major focus of any public administration program of quality has been on the administration of resources with equity.
 Indeed, the public servant then becomes the noblest of all professions, practicing the noblest art.
-The nobility of public service and the underpinnings of the concepts of equity and the allocation of resources with equity is the ethos which drives the philosophy of learning in the Public Policy and Administration Programs at Jackson State.
-It is this philosophy which we seek to engender in the PPA student.
-The Program of Public Policy and Administration is the historical principal unit at Jackson State University which educates persons primarily for careers in the fields of public management and policy analysis and for service in public, non-profit, and "quasi" public organizations.
-Concomitantly, it is also the mission of the Program of Public Policy and Administration to serve as a resource to the Jackson State University community, the Jackson metropolitan area, the State of Mississippi, the Nation, and developing areas throughout the World.
+The nobility of public service, the underpinnings of equity, and the allocation of resources with equity are the ethos that drives the philosophy of learning in the Public Policy and Administration Programs at Jackson State.
+It is this philosophy that we seek to engender in the P.P.A. student.
+The Program of Public Policy and Administration is the principal historical unit at Jackson State University which educates persons primarily for careers in public management and policy analysis and for service in public, non-profit, and "quasi" public organizations.
+Concomitantly, it is also the mission of the Program of Public Policy and Administration to serve as a resource to the Jackson State University community, the Jackson metropolitan area, the State of Mississippi, the nation, and developing areas throughout the world.